whitneybrooke/whitneybrooke/README.md

 - 👋 Hi, I’m @whitneybrooke
 - 👀 I’m interested in coding and using it to fight human trafficking
-- 🌱 I’m currently learning all the newbie things like command line and git hub use
+- 🌱 I’m currently learning the in's and out's of javascript
 - 💞️ I’m looking to collaborate on any newbie projects